Wuthering Heights (1939 film): Production

+Casting

 The project was initially intended as a vehicle for Merle Oberon, who was under contract with Goldwyn at the time.
 However, when Laurence Olivier was cast as Heathcliff, Vivien Leigh wanted to play the lead role with her then-lover and future husband.
 Studio executives felt the role could not go to an actress who was largely unknown in America, but they did offer Leigh the part of Isabella Linton.
 She declined, and Geraldine Fitzgerald was cast.
 Leigh was cast in Gone with the Wind the same year, for which she won an Academy Award for Best Actress; Merle Oberon did not receive a nomination for her performance.